RNR1/react-vite-starter/README.md

 # Starter React-Vite Boilerplate

-This is an a starter boiler plate for React + Vite with:
+This is a starter boilerplate for React + Vite with:

 - TypeScript
 - ESLint (Code style guide - AirBnB, React Hooks, Absolute imports resolver).